ENTREP 473: NUvention: Media

 Brown is an independent editor who helps local news organizations tell stories that carry weight, focusing not just on the external work – the stories that publish – but also on how our industry does it work.
 A veteran journalist with a background in local government and investigative reporting, she has consulted with news leaders on editorial strategies, built data tools, worked with young journalists, and led collaborative journalism projects.
 She is a Knight Fellow at Northwestern and has a BS from Bowling Green State University.

-Brundrett is a cofounder and former COO of Vox Media, where he now serves as a senior advisor.
+Brundrett is a co-founder and former COO of Vox Media, where he now serves as a senior adviser.
 He led the team responsible for developing Chorus, Vox Media’s modern media platform.
 He sits on the board of directors for multiple organizations.
 He attended the University of North Carolina at Greensboro.

 Dash is a VP at Reddit, focusing on consumers and contributors.
 He cofounded Dubsmash, which was acquired by Reddit in December of 2020.
 He has a BS from Northwestern.